Stranger Things season 5: Everything we know so far about the Netflix show's final chapter

 Other actors almost certainly geared up to show their faces again include Caleb McLaughlin (Lucas Sinclair), Noah Schnapp (Will Byers), Gaten Matarazzo (Dustin Henderson), Maya Hawke (Robin Buckley), Joe Keery (Steve Harrington), Natalia Dyer (Nancy Wheeler), Charlie Heaton (Jonathan Byers), Brett Gelman (Murray Bauman), David Harbour (Jim Hopper), and Winona Ryder (Joyce Byers).

 Joseph Quinn, who was introduced as Eddie Munson in season 4, recently told The Guardian (opens in new tab) that he'd love to see the leader of the Dungeons & Dragons' loving Hellfire Club return in season 5.
 "I'll be furious if they don't bring me back," he laughed.
 "I'd love to, if they'll have me."
-(Given that the character was killed by a bunch of Demobats in episode 9, though, we're not sure how likely that is).
+(Given that the character was killed by a bunch of Demobats in episode 9, though, we're not sure how likely that is – for more, check out our deep dive on everyone who dies in Stranger Things season 4, Volume 2.).

 "Let me put it this way: I know about season five.
 Take from that what you will," Jamie Campbell Bower, who plays Vecna/Henry Creel/One, said elsewhere.